Prevention and Security Measures against the Corona Virus

 mobile + 49 (0) 179 - 11 55 618

 If you feel like learning more about the topic, here are some initial sources we can recommend:

 German Federal Ministry for Health: https://www.zusammengegencorona.de/en/

 Code of conduct in the institute

-The corona virus Covid-19 is highly contagious.
-It is therefore particularly important to strictly follow hygiene measures.
+The corona virus Sars-Cov-2 is highly contagious.
+It is therefore particularly important to follow hygiene measures very closely.
 We have distributed disinfectants throughout the institute.
 A dispenser for hand disinfection is available in the entrance area, which should be used with every entrance to the institute.
 Recommendations on best practice hygiene measures are shown in the infographic and should be followed closely.
 Please wash you hands every time you enter or leave a lab or office, before touching any items, and after every coughing and sneezing.
 Try to avoid touching your face.
 On top of that we ask you to use desinfectants to clean surfaces and keyboards wherever possible.

 Symptoms of illness

 All people who experience symptoms of illness or a feeling of discomfort typical of a cold are encouraged to stay at home and should either call in sick, or if less drastic, work from home.
 In case of a flu-like illness, a sick note must be made.
 In order not to increase the risk of infection in medical practices, the first medical consultation should be made via phone.
 In any of those cases the institute should stay informed about further developments and courses of illness.
 Contacts are listed on the right.

 If any acute symptoms occur during working hours or whilst being present at MPQ, the institute is to be informed immediately.
 For these purposes an emergency room (C 2.69) has been set upwhere employees can withdraw and, if necessary, put on protective masks until further action, such as transport at home or medical consultation have been taken.